On December 4th, Brooklyn Tech’s Visual & Performing Arts Department opened the curtain on this year’s school play, Harvey — a comedic smash.

 “[Elwood is] eccentric, oblivious to the world, but just really nice and polite to everyone,” Slewett shared.

+However, as an actor interacting with an oversized, imaginary critter, the role was no easy feat.
 “I have acted before, but this was definitely the most difficult part I’ve played,” Slewett added.
 “You have to imagine so much.
 There is a certain way [Dowd] spoke that I had to discover.”

 Ms. Massie, who sat for an interview during rehearsals, was aware that other actors faced struggles finding their own characters, but knew Slewlett’s performance had become particularly impressive as opening night approached.